|

 A False-negative is a major safety issue, with missed items

-the number of these incidents.
+the number of these events.

 Because